 Summer boosters for people under 50 shelved in favor of updated boosters in the fall

-The Biden administration is scrapping plans to let more younger adults get second COVID-19 boosters this summer.
+The Food and Drug Administration is shelving plans to let more younger adults get second COVID-19 boosters this summer.
 Instead, officials are planning to speed up availability of the next generation of boosters in the fall, three administration officials confirmed to NPR.

 One concern was that giving two boosters so close together could increase the risk for a rare heart inflammation called myocarditis.
 Another concern was that giving them so close together could blunt the protection from the second booster.

-There was also concern two booster campaigns too close together would just increase the vaccine fatigue already making it hard to convince people to get boosters.
+There was also fear two booster campaigns too close together would increase the vaccine fatigue already making it hard to convince people to get boosters.

-So as COVID is starting to become more serious than a cold or flu again, most people younger than age 50 aren't eligible for fourth shots — second boosters — to protect themselves.
+So as COVID is starting to become more serious than a cold or flu again, most people younger than age 50 aren't eligible for second boosters to protect themselves.

 In response, the FDA was considering opening up eligibility for second boosters for all adults.
-But letting more people get boosted with the original vaccine now could interfere with plans to boost them with the updated, hopefully more protective vaccines in the fall to blunt the toll of the winter surge.
+But then the concerns arose that letting more people get boosted with the original vaccine now could interfere with plans to boost them with the updated, hopefully more protective vaccines in the fall.
+The hope is those boosters will blunt the toll of what could be a worse winter surge.

 Moderna and Pfizer-BioNTech were already scrambling to comply with the FDA's request to get new, "bivalent" boosters ready by October or November that target both the original strain of the virus and omicron subvariants BA.4 and BA.5.